Abraham’s Bosom Was Never About Geography

 The Quiet Warning Still Stands

-Abraham’s bosom isn’t about where people wait after death.
+Abraham’s bosom is not about where people wait after death.

-And the warning Jesus gives is unsettling in its honesty:
+And the warning Jesus gives remains unsettling in its clarity.

 If someone has already decided not to hear,

-Am I listening to what Scripture is actually revealing — or only to what I’ve already decided it must say?
+Am I listening to Scripture as a witness to Christ, or only as confirmation of what I have already decided it must say?